-Now, if you have made a careful study of this section so far, and have properly completed your shop work in the department, you should be able to install almost any ordinary call or signal system.
+Now, if you have made a careful study of this section so far, you should be able to install almost any ordinary call or signal system.

 You may doubt your ability to do this, but that is natural at first, as most of us have felt this way on our first jobs.
 But the thing to do is to get out and try it the first time you have an opportunity after graduation.